A Survey on Transferability of Adversarial Examples across Deep Neural Networks: Optimization-Based Transferable Attacks

-where $u = l_k(x)/{\left\| l_k(x)\right\|}_1$, $v = max\{y-\xi,0 \}$, and $l(x)$ is the fused logits.
-They also utilize the real label information as an addition during the iterative attack, using triplet loss, to help the adversarial examples stay away from the real labels to get better transferability.
+In targeted attacks, the loss function usually only considers the desired target label.
+But sometimes, the generated adversarial examples are too similar to the original class, causing some to still be classified correctly by the target model.
+Therefore they also utilize the real label information as an addition during the iterative attack, using triplet loss, to help the adversarial examples stay away from the real labels to get better transferability.
 They use the logits of clean images $l(x_{clean})$, one-hot target label and true label $y_{tar}$, $y_{true}$ as the triplet input:

+Since the $l(x^{adv})$ is not normalized, so they use the angular distance $D(\cdot)$ as a distance metric, which eliminates the influence of the norm on the loss value.
+The distance calculation can be described as follows:

 Therefore, after adding the triplet loss term, their overall loss function: